skent259/crapssim/crapssim_api/docs/metrics_surface.md

 ## Source of Truth

-- **Bankroll and ROI:** pulled from the engine’s bankroll ledger. `roi` is only populated when start bankroll is non-zero; no API-side guard rails beyond the engine’s math.
+- **Bankroll and ROI:** pulled from the engine’s bankroll ledger alongside the API-recorded `initial_bankroll`. `roi` is only populated when start bankroll is non-zero.
 - **Roll and hand counters:** surfaced from existing session/hand tracking.
-If the engine does not distinguish come-out rolls, `comeout` remains zero until the engine exposes it in a future phase.
+With the current engine, only roll totals and the current hand index are available; come-out and point-resolution counts stay `null` until the engine exposes them.
-- **Outcome counters and points:** forwarded from engine-provided tallies.
-If PSO tracking is absent, `pso_count` is deferred as a future extension rather than inferred.
+- **Outcome counters and points:** deferred until the engine provides explicit tallies; these fields remain `null`.
-- **Per-bet metrics:** enumerated from engine-maintained statistics by bet type.
-The API must not cluster or re-label bet families; it forwards the engine’s identifiers.
+- **Per-bet metrics:** deferred; the API returns an empty list rather than inferring results.
 - **Determinism metadata:** mirrors the determinism contract version associated with the session so metrics snapshots align with replay tapes and seeds.

 ## Non-ownership of Rules